adjkamel/action_fusion/README.md

-## Deep Convolutional Neural Networks for Human Action Recognition Using Depth Maps and Postures
+### Deep Convolutional Neural Networks for Human Action Recognition Using Depth Maps and Postures
+This repository contains code for the paper  "Deep Convolutional Neural Networks for Human Action Recognition Using Depth Maps and Postures"